 Our manufacturing time is 14-16 Calendar Days days, depending on the style of door you have chosen.
 Door styles with Applied Molding, French lite doors, or very large orders may require additional time..
 Delivery time is determined by UPS and is dependent upon distance, which varies between 1 and 6 days.
 Painted or lacquered doors ship in 6-to-8 weeks.
 These are estimated lead times and can vary due to circumstances such as holidays, machine failure, etc.

 Do you have a minimum door size or a minimum door price?

-Yes, each door has a minimum width and a minimum height and a maximum width and maximum height These min/max's are listed on the door style page of each door we make.
+Yes, each door has a minimum width and a minimum height and a maximum width and maximum height These min/max's are listed under the description on the door style page of each door we make.
 We also have a minimum price of 2 Square Feet for doors, and 1 Square Foot for 5-piece and slab drawer fronts.

 Your website doesn't offer glued-up slab doors.
 Do you make them??